19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 5/Portal.md

 ---
 *Upcast: Decrease the DC by 5 per spell level.*

-*If possible, you should inform the GM of places you wish to portal to the session prior to doing so.
+*If possible, you should inform the GM of places you wish to visit the session prior to doing so.
 The GM needs time to prep any details for the desired place.*